 Spacing: 15 inches

-Ornamental Features: Touch Of Class Jacob’s Ladder has masses of beautiful spikes of lightly-scented sky blue star-shaped flowers with white anthers rising above the foliage from mid spring to early summer, which emerge from distinctive shell pink flower buds, and which are most effective when planted in groupings.
+Ornamental Features: Vivid Obedient Plant has masses of beautiful spikes of rose hooded flowers with pink overtones rising above the foliage from mid summer to early fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its attractive ferny pinnately compound leaves remain green in colour with distinctive white edges throughout the season.
+Its pointy leaves remain dark green in colour throughout the season.
 The fruit is not ornamentally significant.

 - Mass Planting

 Planting & Growing: Vivid Obedient Plant will grow to be about 18 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 18 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 15 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 This plant does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selection of a native North American species.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.